secretsquirrel/BDFProxy/README.md

 Submit issues here: https://github.com/secretsquirrel/BDFProxy/issues

-Include the following information the output of the these commands (use pastebin for the longer commands):
+Include the following information from the output of the these commands (use pastebin for the longer commands):

 ```
 # bdfproxy only supports v11 -> v17